codyjohnsontx/codyjohnsontx/README.md

 <p align="left"> hellofriend, I'm Cody.

-I’ve got a knack for full-stack development, and a burning desire to build awesome things.
+I’ve got a knack for full-stack development, and a burning desire to build awesome things with awesomer people.
 I thrive in collaborative environments where ideas flow freely, and I’m excited to work with teams that share my passion for technology and making a real impact.

 Let's build something great together.